themegrill/fitclub/readme.txt

 /**********************************************************/
 == Changelog ==
+= TBD =
+* Fix - Invalid characters passed for attempted conversion, these have been ignored.

 = Version 1.1.8 - 2020-04-23 =
 * Tweak - Add review notice message.
 * Fix   - Menu not collapsing in mobile view